Have you ever driven home, pulled into the driveway and thought ‘how the hell did I get here?’ I know I have.

 If all this sounds too hard then consider this – if driving whilst not being present is an accident waiting to happen, surely living without being present is also an accident waiting to happen.
 Instead of a crashed car you are risking mental illness such as depression and anxiety or isolating yourself from loved ones whilst wasting precious moments, days, years.

-Isn’t it time you started to own your own happiness?
 Stop waiting for other people or things to make you happy – look around, there are things nearby that make you happy – you just need to learn to look.